SkyzoNams/OnChain-Events-Listener/README.md

 A complete testing suits have been implemented on the /tests/test_events_listener.py ([here](https://github.com/SkyzoNams/Data-Engineer-Coding-Challenge/blob/main/Practical/tests/test_events_listener.py)) file using pytest.

 You can run all the tests by executing "pytest" on the root of the Practical folder.
-Please make sure the venv as been activated first.
+Please make sure the venv has been activated first.
 ```bash
 pytest
 ```